charlie-gallagher/cpu/README.md

 For watching instructions, something like 1 or 2 is fun, but pretty painfully slow.

-I recently implemented the zero flag, so it might not behave perfectly.
-I have one unconditional `JMP` instruction and two conditional jumps (`JEQ` and `JNE`).
-I also have implemented loading and storing the accumulator and the index register.
 See `opcodes.c` for a full list of implemented opcodes, and `opcodes.h` for the constant definitions for all opcodes I plan on implementing.

+I just implemented a very basic assembler so you don't have to know the opcodes to use the CPU.
+It recognizes all of the opcodes and some symbolic constants like `IO_START`, which is the section of memory that prints after each clock cycle.

+In progress:

+- Code comments